 Another high-gloss surface.
 RAUVISIO brilliant, was used for a sliding pocket door separating the kitchen and the dining room.

 LeBeau Cabinets owner E.J.
 LeBeau is grateful that Gavin introduced him to RAUVISIO crystal.
 “I now have a full display of it in our showroom and we are getting a lot of response and activity,” he says.
 “We’re doing a large kitchen project with it right now.”

 Fenix NTM® , RAUVISIO crystal™ and RAUVISIO brilliant™ with perfectly matched REHAU LaserEdge™ technology

-Provide the sleek shine of back-painted glass in a light-weight, durable polymer.
+Provide the sleek shine of back-painted glass and stone in a light-weight, durable polymer.